Akahori000/Ultrasound-Medial-Epicondyle-Avulsion-Dataset/README.md

 [Paper(MVA2025)](https://arxiv.org/abs/2507.20104)

-This dataset comprises ultrasound images from 16 current and former baseball players (8 normal and 8 with avulsion), aged between 18 and 36 years.
+This dataset consists of ultrasound images of 16 current and former professional baseball players (8 normal and 8 with avulsion fractures), including 112 normal images and 112 avulsion images, for a total of 224 images.
+Participants are males aged 18 to 36 years old.

 <br>